QMSTR/web/content/blog/qmstr-newsletter-3.md

 banner = "img/blog/qmstr-newsletter-3-title.jpg"
 +++

-The third Quartermaster development sprint marked the end of development of the Quartermaster prototype.
+The third Quartermaster prototype development sprint also marked the end of development of the Quartermaster prototype.
 Our main goals for the prototype was to work with our partners and collaborators to develop an approach to FOSS compliance automation that delivers correct and complete results in a variety of use cases.
 The integration of new build systems has been tested, the workflow phases have been refined and abstracted further and limits of the prototype design identified.
 We wrapped up the sprint with a workshop where the functionality of the prototype was evaluated and the findings applied to a draft architecture of the first production release of Quartermaster.